oopsmonk/documentation/load-balancer/1.0/overview.md

 - Blacklist nodes after failing to respond
 - Configure node settings such as the minimum weight magnitude for each individual node or for all nodes

-## Repository

-Go to the source code on [Github](https://github.com/iotaledger/client-load-balancer).

 ## Supported languages

 ### **Official support** ###